Follow the step by step process or choose what situation that best describes you:

 Application process

 After receiving a passing score on the LSAT, it is time to apply to ABA-approved law schools.
-Under rules of the Illinois Board of Admissions to the Bar, you must graduate from an ABA-accredited law school in the United States (not necessarily within Illinois) in order to be eligible for bar membership.
-Every school has its own requirements when it comes to admissions.
-Read this list of admission services that various ABA-approved law schools require.
+Under the rules of the Illinois Board of Admissions to the Bar, you must graduate from an ABA-accredited law school in the United States (not necessarily within Illinois) in order to be eligible for bar membership.

 Credential Assembly Service